sophiemzhu/sophiemzhu.github.io/cv.md

 ### Research

 * June 2022-current: **COVID-19 Modeling Intern**, California Department of Public Health<br>
-Advised by: Dr. Tomás León and Dr. Lauren White
+Advised by: Dr. Tomás León and Dr. Lauren White<br>
+Scenario and forecast modeling on the QALY burden of Long COVID within California

 * 2019-current: **Ph.D.
 Candidate**, Shapiro Laboratory, University of California, Davis<br>
-Advised by: Dr. Karen Shapiro, Dr. Elizabeth VanWormer, and Dr. Beatriz Martínez-López
+Advised by: Dr. Karen Shapiro, Dr. Elizabeth VanWormer, and Dr. Beatriz Martínez-López<br>
+Dissertation research on the dynamics of Toxoplasma gondii transmission and felid oocyst shedding in relation to wildlife and human health

 * 2019: **EcoHealth Net Intern**, EpiCenter for Disease Dynamics, University of California, Davis<br>
-Advised by: Dr. Pranav Pandit, Dr. Tierra Evans, and Dr. Christine Johnson
+Advised by: Dr. Pranav Pandit, Dr. Tierra Evans, and Dr. Christine Johnson<br>
+Created novel stochastic compartmental model to examine the role of non-human primates in sylvatic cycles of Flaviviruses in South and Central America

 * 2017-2018: **Global Health Intern**, Smithsonian Conservation Biology Institute<br>
-Advised by: Dr. Dawn Zimmerman and Dr. Sharon Deem
+Advised by: Dr. Dawn Zimmerman and Dr. Sharon Deem<br>
+Reviewed and published manuscript on emerging zoonotic pathogens in dromedary camels

 * 2017-2018: **Research Intern**, Wildlife Health Lab, Cornell University School of Veterinary Medicine<br>
-Advised by Dr. Krysten Schuler, Dr. Elizabeth Buckles, and Dr. Elizabeth Bunting
+Advised by Dr. Krysten Schuler, Dr. Elizabeth Buckles, and Dr. Elizabeth Bunting<br>
+Analyzed retrospective necropsy data of ~700 free ranging white-tail deer to describe and identify risk factors for mortality

 * 2015-2017: **Research Technician**, Mohammed Laboratory, Cornell University School of Veterinary Medicine<br>
-Advised by Dr. Hussni Mohammed
+Analyzed case-control data of biaxial limb fractures in NYS racehorses and evaluated the useage of pNF-H as a biomarker for equine neurologic disorders

 * 2013-2014: **Undergraduate Research Assistant**, Sands Laboratory, Montana State University<br>
-Advised by Dr. David C. Sands
+Assisted in the development of novel soil mineral deficiency detection system using mutant barley lines

 ### Awards